bluesky-social/atproto/packages/oauth/oauth-client-node/README.md

 }
 ```

-You can then load the client metadata asynchronously when you app is starting up.
+Instead of hard-coding the client metadata in your app, you can fetch it when
+the app starts:

 ```ts
 import { NodeOAuthClientOptions } from '@atproto/oauth-client-node'